MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/6-Exercise 5.md

 1. Review the project directories and files using the Explorer in Visual Studio Code to familiarize yourself with the source code.

 ## Task 2: Connect to OpenAI service

+**Goal:** Configure your bot to connect to an OpenAI service, either through OpenAI directly or using Azure OpenAI, by setting up the necessary API keys and endpoints.

 ### Use OpenAI account
 1. Open the file `.env.local.user` from the `env` folder.